Our Team

 Program Support Members

 McKinley Underwood III serves as a Program Support Member of The Weekley Legacy Project and is a proud Kalamazoo Central High School graduate who was raised on the Northside of Kalamazoo.
 With a strong passion for business, leadership, and community advancement, McKinley brings a thoughtful and analytical perspective to supporting the organization’s programs and initiatives.
 He earned his bachelor’s degree in Accounting from Wayne State University and later obtained a Master of Business Administration with a concentration in Data Analytics from Northern Michigan University.
-He has also pursued graduate studies in Organizational Leadership at Northwood University, continuing to build a foundation rooted in growth and service.
 McKinley aspires to become a Certified Public Accountant (CPA) and is committed to using his knowledge of finance and data to help strengthen opportunities for students and families across the Kalamazoo community.

 Mykail Bigby joins The Weekley Legacy Project as a Program Support Member, bringing compassion, resilience, and a strong commitment to serving others.
 A proud graduate of Kalamazoo Central High School, he currently serves as a Suicide Prevention Coach at Gryphon Place, providing crisis support and connecting individuals to critical community resources.
 With prior experience at the Boys & Girls Club of Kalamazoo, Mykail is passionate about creating safe, encouraging spaces where young people can grow and thrive.
 He is currently pursuing his Associate Degree at Lansing Community College and continues to strengthen his foundation in service and leadership.
 Above all, he is dedicated to making a meaningful impact by supporting youth and families when it matters most.